os-fpga/1st-CLaaS/README.md

 ## Run

-As you did locally, you can access `http://<IP>:8888/demo.html` and `http://<IP>:8888/client.html`.
+As you did locally, you can access `http://<IP>:8888/index.html`.
 Now you can utilize the FPGA to generate images.

 # Makerchip and TL-Verilog